zakangelle/billy/README.md

 of the application to use.

 Services are effectively the place where all the various pieces of your application are booted, configured, and wired together.
+The should stay very lean and not contain any business logic-- keep that in your billy-unaware layer of the application.

+## Dependencies

+TBD - high level overview of dependencies

+## Usage

-### Registering a service
+### Adding a Service

-Your application entry point will register a series of services that will power your app.
+Your application entry point will add a series of services that will power your app.
 Services can either be a simple closure or a class constructor, and can optionally use promises to signal an asynchronous startup.

-### Using closures as a Service
+### Adding a closure as a Service

-The simplest example of a service is a function:
+The simplest example of a service is a single function:

 ```javascript
 app.service(function main() {